NijilChandran/CovidBot-RASA/README.md

    - Alternatively, create an empty directory where you want to the project to live
    - Cd  into your project directory
    - Command to initiate rasa :  *rasa init*
-   - This will create all the basic files
+   - This will create all the rasa related files with basic content

 ### Add Covid specific intents and entities to data/nlu.md